dojo/docs/dojo/promise.rst

 .. contents ::
     :depth: 2

-**dojo/promise** is the module that manages promises, or in other words, communication between asynchronous threads.
+**dojo/promise** is the package that manages promises, or in other words, communication between asynchronous threads.

 Introduction
 ============